siraat-ai-academy/siraat-ai-academy.github.io/README.md

 > It’s a second chance.”

 Jamalu began the story with doubt.
-Siraat صراط continues it with direction.
+Siraat continues it with direction.

 Let this academy be your path, too.
 Whether you come from a classroom, a cubicle, or a country where no one believed in you — you belong here.